zedlopez/ifm/Writing with Inform.md

 Test me with "drop table" holding the table.
 ```

-Nonetheless, there are occasionally times when we're halfway into a 2000-move story and suddenly realize we implemented a vital object in the wrong room, making the story unsolvable.
+Nonetheless, there are occasionally times when we're halfway into a 2000-move story and suddenly realise we implemented a vital object in the wrong room, making the story unsolvable.
 We could fix the bug, press replay and return to this story state fairly quickly, but if we don't feel like waiting even that long, ``purloin`` will resolve the issue.

 ``abstract`` is ``purloin``'s less useful cousin, allowing the player to move an object from one place to a specified other place, as in